Aashishsharma/Learnings/React/react-query-tanstack/react-query.md

   queryFn: fetchTodo,
   ...config, // more on this below
 })
+//instaed of isloading / error we can use status obj (status = 'loading' / status = 'error')

 // keys can be string, array(When a query needs more information to uniquely describe its data)
 // array example